saleyn/simdjsone/README.md

   consume 1% of our allocated time slice for the current process.
 When the Erlang VM indicates we need to return from the NIF.

+**NOTE**: Since the simdjson library currently doen't have an implementation of a JSON encoder, the encoding implementation is the jiffy's modified encoder optimized for encoding integers.

+The implementation includes `simdjson:int_to_bin/1` function that is about 30% faster than `erlang:integer_to_binary/1`, but it's limited to integers in range:
+`(-1 bsl 63) <= I <= (1 bsl 62)`.

 ## Author